 Successfully complete your Cloud migration by introspecting the source system

-Data migration to the Cloud is a perilous undertaking that requires rigorous organization.
-Maybe a little more...
+Migrating data to the Cloud is a risky business that requires careful organization.
+Perhaps a little more…

-We are convinced that the key to the success of these migrations is to really know the data and processes that are at source.
-In short, to make a real inventory and correct the countless problems before “moving”!
+We believe that the key to the success of these migrations is to really know the data and processes that are at source.
+In short, to take a real inventory and correct the countless problems before "moving"!

-Because the lack of knowledge and understanding of the source platform can seriously compromise or even cause a migration project to fail.
-We'll explain that to you.
+Because the lack of knowledge and understanding of the source platform can seriously compromise, or even cause a migration project to fail.
+We explain it to you!

 All in the Cloud !